165 Joey Dr.

 One way to determine the radius of your hinge is to get out a ruler or tape measure and measure from the top of the hinge down to where the rounded area of the hinge ends.
 A hinge with a 5/8” radius will measure 5/8” from the top of the hinge to the bottom of the radius, while a ¼” hinge will measure ¼” from the top of the hinge to the end of the radius.

-But what if you don’t have a tape measure handy?
-If you have 35 cents, then you can easily figure out the radius of your hinge.
+If you don’t have a tape measure handy.. and you have 35 cents, then you can easily figure out the radius of your hinge.

 Simply take a quarter and a dime and line them up in the corners of your hinge.
 The quarter will fit inside a 5/8” radius corner, while the dime will fill the inside of a ¼” radius corner.